bitwebs/bitdrive-cli/README.md

     metadata: {
       key,
       discoveryKey,
-      length: number, // The Hypercore's length,
+      length: number, // The Unichain's length,
-      byteLength: number // The Hypercore's byteLength
+      byteLength: number // The Unichain's byteLength
-      peers: [Peer] // An Array of Hypercore Peer objects.
+      peers: [Peer] // An Array of Unichain Peer objects.
     },
     content: {
       // Same as above